 Dubljevic joins Victor Claver of Power Electronics Valencia, Milan Macvan of Hemofarm Vrsac, Donatas Motiejunas of Benetton Basket Bwin and Jonas Valanciunas of Lietuvos Rytas on the list of player to win the prestigious Eurocup Rising Star Trophy.
 Dubljevic's Eurocup season is finished just one game before the final, but with a long career ahead of him, his potential and talent make him and Valencia a long-term threat together in any competition they play.

-Inside the quarterfinals: Valencia Basket vs Khimki Moscow Region
+Series Breakdown: Valencia Basket vs. Khimki Moscow Region